-There's some nice elements, in that the story puts some interesting character types front and centre.
-Eddie Redmayne plays Newt Scarmander as someone pretty clearly on the Autism spectrum, and his sidekick Kowalski is a tubby everyman with no special abilities and.
+The story puts some interesting character types front and centre.
+Eddie Redmayne plays Newt Scarmander as someone pretty clearly on the Autism spectrum, and his sidekick Kowalski is a tubby everyman with no special abilities.
 Less enjoyable is Katherine Waterson as the woefully undercharacterised female lead, fortunately balanced by Samantha Morton's Mary Lou, a flapper with psychic powers.

 Actually, forget the other characters.
 I'd pay good money to see a film about a flapper with psychic powers.
 Hollywood, get onto it please.

 Anyway, I did like the way that the heroes weren't all super-attractive types.
 But then Harry Potter has always shared that weird X-Men paradox of being about the outsider – so long the outsider has superhuman powers.
 Are you an outsider without special abilities?
 Good luck with that.

 The antagonists include a sinister villain whose motives didn't make a lot of sense to me but probably mean something to people deeper into Harry Potter lore than myself.
 There's also a tragic villain, whose tragedy seems meant to have parallels to the life of queer people in a repressive religious family.
 It'd be interesting if it wasn't a part of the weird difficulty JK Rowling has with just writing a gay character directly.